 I came to know this concept of supporting college students in recovery from addiction as collegiate recovery.
 Collegiate recovery saved my life, and I knew this resource needed to be available on every college campus.
 In June of 2014, I ventured out to Minneapolis, Minnesota to the National Collegiate Recovery Conference.
 I had no clue there was a national resource known as The Association of Recovery in Higher Education.
 I decided on the last day of that conference that I needed to make this my life’s work.

 The first year of my recovery and the first year of college were somehow more horrific than active addiction.
 Collegiate recovery was the solution to that seemingly impossible problem.

 Things have only improved since then thanks to some really important personal life lessons:

 There is no limit to the amount of good I can do if I don’t care about the credit.
-Just focus on the work, awards/spotlights/recognition is nice but not necessary.
+Just focus on the work—awards/spotlights/recognition are nice but not necessary.